Featured Image

 Senior Vice President, Senior Director of Research Strategy

-Ms. Danielle L. Karr is Senior Vice President, Senior Director of Research Strategy at FactSet.
-In this role, she focuses on developing holistic buy side and research management solutions strategies.
+Ms. Danielle L. Karr is Senior Vice President, Senior Director of Research Product Management at FactSet.
+In this role, she focuses on developing holistic buy-side research and research management solutions strategies.
 Ms. Karr earned a B.S. in computer science and economics from Brown University.

 Comments